brftherese/ircAndroid/docs/thelounge-parity.md

 - Persistence uses DataStore helpers in `Prefs.kt`, `MentionsStore.kt`, and `NetworkProfilesStore.kt` for settings, highlights, and saved network profiles.
 - Local scrollback mirror powered by Room (`ChatDatabase`, `ScrollbackStore`) keeps per-buffer history with 30-day/5k-row caps between launches.
 - Full-screen settings sheet groups Identity, Highlights/Ignores, NickServ/SASL, Connection, Quiet hours, and Text size controls with helper text and NickServ Identify/Register actions so guidance matches The Lounge notifications settings UX.
+- Accessibility toggle adds a "Force light theme" option that pins the entire Compose hierarchy to the high-contrast e-ink palette regardless of system night mode, matching The Lounge's focus on legibility presets.
 - Orientation changes no longer nuke the session UI—connection form values, the active buffer, joined channel list, and composer text all survive rotation via `rememberSaveable` helpers.
 - Private/service buffer chips (Auth, ChanServ, PMs) now expose an inline close action so you can dismiss them just like in The Lounge until new activity brings them back.
 - When reconnecting to channels that advertise `draft/chathistory`, the client now issues `CHATHISTORY AFTER …` requests using the last persisted timestamp so missed messages are replayed automatically.